dabadav/Report/Balanced B+ Trees.md

 <div style="page-break-after: always; break-after: page;"></div>

 <br/><br/>

 <div id='Introduction'/>
 <h3>1.
 Introduction </h3>
+The goal of this report is to study and learn from authoritative sources topics related to the course of Algorithms an

 Explain why B-trees are used when the search structure is on disk

 The difference is that in B+-trees only leaf nodes contain the actual key values.
 The nonleaf nodes of the B+-trees contain router values.